kraig-hebert/chess-position-tool/roadmap.md

+\*REFRACTOR

+- move king check and checkmate checks to chessUtils and other functions of the kind

 \*BOARD

 - add notation to board
+- work on logic for flipping board board and notation as well
 - show captured pieces for each side
 - show controlled squares using color filters of different gradients for amount of control on square
 - add replay button to walk step by step through the position.